-You are welcome to start a vocational training in Germany any time.
-You do not require a visa for entering Germany or starting a vocational training programme.
-If you would like to live in Germany, all you need to do is register as a resident at a local registry office (called Einwohnermeldeamt or Bürgeramt).
+You are welcome to start vocational training in Germany at any time.
+You do not require a visa for entering Germany or for starting a vocational training programme.
+If you would like to live in Germany, you only have to register as a resident at a local registry office (Einwohnermeldeamt or Bürgeramt).
 Further information on this subject can be found here.

 Citizens from other countries

-You are welcome to start vocational training in Germany any time.
-In order to do so you will need a visa.
+You are welcome to start vocational training in Germany at any time.
+In order to do so, you will need a visa.
 You can apply for a visa at the German mission in your country.
 To be granted a visa, you have to meet the following criteria:

-- You have found a vocational training place with a German company.
+- You have found a vocational training place at a German company.

-- The German Federal Employment Agency has approved your vocational training because there are no German candidates or candidates from a privileged country (such as an EU country) for the respective position.
-Candidates holding a school-leaving certificate from a German school abroad are exempt from this provision.
+- The German Federal Employment Agency has approved your vocational training because there are no German candidates or candidates from a privileged country (such as an EU country) for the position.
 Furthermore, your employment conditions must not be different from those of German employees.

-For further information on visa requirements and the documents you need for visa applications like German language skills, please contact the German mission in your country of residence.
-The addresses of the German missions abroad can be found on our interactive worldmap “Advisory & contact services”.
+For further information on visa requirements and the documents you need for visa applications (such as proof of German language skills) please contact the German mission in your country of residence.
+The addresses of the German missions abroad can be found on our interactive world map.

 Would you like to work in another job while pursuing vocational training?
 You are allowed to work up to ten hours per week in a job that is not related to your vocational training.
 For example, you may work at a restaurant while training as a mechatronics engineer.